irena-flextool/flextool/docs/reference.md

 ## Reserves

-The user defines reserve categories through `reserve` object.
+The user defines reserve categories through `reserve` entity.
 Reserves are reservations of capacity (either upward or downward) and that capacity will not therefore be available for other use (flowing energy or commodities).
 There are three different ways how a reserve requirement can be calculated: timeseries, large_failure and dynamic.

 - Timeseries requires that the user provides a pre-defined time series for the amount of reserve to be procured in each time step.
 - Large_failure requires that the user defines the energy flows that could be the largest failure in the system.
 The highest possible failure (flow multiplied by `large_failure_ratio`) in each timestep will then set the reserve requirement for that timestep.
 - Dynamic means that there is a requirement based on user chosen energy flows - each participating flow is multipled by `increase_reserve_ratio` and then summed to form the reserve requirement.
 This can be useful for covering variability within timesteps.
-Also demand variability can be included through `increase_reserve_ratio` parameter in `reserve__upDown__group` relationship.
+Also demand variability can be included through `increase_reserve_ratio` parameter in `reserve__upDown__group` entity.

 When the same reserve category (e.g. primary upward) has more than one of these (timeseries, large_failure and dynamic) in use, then the largest requirement will apply for that timestep.
 If they are separated into different reserves, then they need to be fulfilled separately.